Nagendra1997/mesibo-documentation/MesiboJsonView.md

 ## How it works

 - Fetches Json markup from server
-Json structure is sent form server so you are completely independent from coding, write your json and send it the app.
+JSON structure is sent form server so you are completely independent from coding, write your JSON and send it to the app.

 - Itself construct into custom view
-When json a received from server Mesibo Json view renders and construct all the given view by itself.
+When JSON a received from server Mesibo Json view renders and construct all the given view by itself.

-- Update the json
+- Update the JSON
-Simply update the json and see it in real time, No waiting.
+Simply update the JSON and see it in real-time, No waiting.

 ## Cool things about MesiboJsonView

  - **100% Native**: MesiboJson view maps JSON into native components and native function calls.
- - **Fast execution**: Just update json and its done.
+ - **Fast execution**: Just update JSON and its done.
- - **No Coding**: No need to code, basic knowledge of json structure will do the work.
+ - **No Coding**: No need to code, basic knowledge of JSON structure will do the work.

  # Structure and Uses